StreamPot/StreamPot/README.md

-# Streampot
+# StreamPot

-*Note: this is in the very early stages of development*
+*Note: StreamPot is still in the early stages of development, we would appreciate your feedback.*

 StreamPot is a project that provides scaffolding for transforming media in your app (e.g. trimming a video, stripping the audio from a video, transcoding a video from mp4 to webp).